The world's largest showcase of pastel art

 Each year, visitors are invited to vote for their favorite artwork in the framework of the Public's Favorite.
 In 2025, over 3,100 votes were cast, and the prize was awarded to Gisèle Hurtaud for her pastel portrait "Au marché de Wallia."
 This award testifies to the public's engagement and the vitality of a festival that places exchange between artists and visitors at the heart of its approach.

-The 26th edition of the International Pastel Festival will take place at the Espace Georges Brassens in Feytiat from June 27 to August 30, 2026.
-Approximately 300 works by international pastel artists will be exhibited throughout the summer, in partnership with the French Pastel Society.
-Demonstrations, workshops, and artist meet-and-greets are on the program.
+The 25th edition of the International Pastel Festival will take over the Espace Georges Brassens in Feytiat from June 27 to August 30, 2026.
+Nearly 300 works by international pastel artists will be exhibited there all summer, in partnership with the Société des Pastellistes de France.
+On the program: the 8th Pastel Encounters on June 27 and 28 (continuous demonstrations, free), advanced workshops led by master pastel artists, and the Public's Favorite vote.

-The 26th edition of the International Pastel Festival will be held from June 27 to August 30, 2026, at the Espace Georges Brassens in Feytiat.
-Organized in partnership with the French Pastel Society, this new edition will feature approximately 300 works by professional pastel artists selected from the best international artists.
-The opening weekend will offer continuous demonstrations, artist meet-and-greets, and a manufacturers' trade show.
-Advanced workshops will be offered throughout the summer.
+The 25th edition of the International Pastel Festival will be held from June 27 to August 30, 2026, at the Espace Georges Brassens in Feytiat.
+Organized in partnership with the Société des Pastellistes de France, this new edition will present nearly 300 works by professional pastel artists selected from among the best international artists.

-By car: The Espace Georges Brassens is located at Place de Leun, in Feytiat, about 6 km from the center of Limoges.
+By car: the Espace Georges Brassens is located in Feytiat, approximately 6 km south-east of Limoges (5 to 10 min by car).
+Access via motorway A20, exit 35.
 Free parking nearby.
-Follow the signs "Espace Culturel Georges Brassens.".
+Follow the signs for «Espace Culturel Georges Brassens».
+The site is air-conditioned and accessible to people with reduced mobility.

-By bus: Bus line from Limoges center, Feytiat stop.
+By bus: bus line from the centre of Limoges, Feytiat stop.

 No photo yet.
 Share yours!